“A relaxed yet top-quality beachside resort, that wows families and couples alike, whether you're active types or pure sun worshippers”

 - Satellite TV

-There are several restaurants on-site, offering all-day dining during the peak summer months.
+There are several restaurants on-site, all of which are headed up by Michelin star chef Apostolos Trastelis.
 We loved Armyra, a gorgeous casual bistro with white wicker chairs and candle lanterns.
 Tables spill out down towards the seafront, and are romantically lit at night.
 There's a daily seaside buffet, which includes huge fillets of seabass, plump king prawns and seafood paellas.
 Of the a la carte selections, we especially liked an asparagus risotto, and homemade bread served with local olives.

 The other restaurants are much smarter.
 At Kamares you dine on a wooden platform under cedar trees, gazing out to sea - especially fabulous as the sun sets.
 Their gourmet Greek flavours are divine: stuffed squid with fennel and gruyere; cuttlefish ink pasta, then crispy baklava with pistachio ice cream.
 There's also an Italian restaurant, Vinum which, sadly, we didn't manage to try.